drydotai/structured-workspace/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A shareable, hosted database you can set up and use with simple natural language commands from within your code.
-It's extremely data persistence layer for yoru agents.
-It does much of the work you need to build social and collaboratife app back ends.
+It's a simple and powerful data persistence layer for yoru agents.
+It does much of the work you need to build social and collaborative app back ends.

 ## Key Features